Anderson-Lab/anderson-lab.github.io/_pages/capstone_spring_2018.md

 <b>Disability Accommodations</b>
 Any student who feels he or she may need an accommodation based on the impact of a disability should contact me individually to discuss your specific needs.
 Also, please contact the College of Charleston, Center for Disability Services http://www.cofc.edu/~cds/ for additional help.

+## Materials
+<a href="/capstone-spring-2018/materials">Here is a convenient place for me to post a variety of materials and for you to consume said materials.</a>